ashenwolf/torrify/README.md

 torrify
 =======

-A very simple tool to running multiple Tor instances (with separate configs).
+A very simple tool to run multiple Tor instances (with separate configs).

 The initial idea was to implement a tool that would allow me to use services that are unavailable to my country via some proxy IP.
 The best choice of the tool